 "Memory, confabulation, and epistemic failure", Logos & Episteme, 2018.

 “Sensory Substitution and Non-Sensory Feelings”, in F. Macpherson (ed.), Sensory Substitution and Augmentation, Oxford University Press, 2019 (with David Suarez, Diana Acosta-Navas & Kevin Connolly).

-“Group Beliefs without Group Minds?”, Imperfect Cognitions Blog, forthcoming.
+“Group Beliefs without Group Minds?”, Imperfect Cognitions Blog, 2022.